muratcangencturk/prompter/README.md

 `sw.js` precaches essential files for offline access.
 During activation it deletes old caches and reloads open pages so updates are applied immediately.

-Run `npm run build` whenever you modify production files to increment the manifest version and trigger this refresh mechanism.
+Run `npm run build` whenever you modify production files.
+The script updates `manifest.json`, rewrites HTML asset URLs and refreshes the cached files listed in `sw.js` so clients always receive the latest version.

 ## License